peinan/nvim/docs/en/index.md

 ## Overview

-This Neovim configuration is a fork of [AlexvZyl/nvim](https://github.com/AlexvZyl/nvim) with a modular and extensible structure.
+This is Neovim configuration for my [dotfiles](https://github.com/peinan/dotfiles).

 ### Key Features